 Figure 4.3.2-1 Procedure of virtualization-specific aspect failure detection and notification by EM

-Editor’s note: The figure needs to be revisited to illustrate using operations.

 A new virtualization-specific failure occurs and is detected by VNF virtualization-specific component.

 VNF sends virtualization-specific fault notification to EM through proprietary interfaces, the corresponding VNF instance identifier and/or VNFC identifier should be included.